-It’s back to school time and that means it’s time to swap threadbare jeans and tattered t-shirts for a more presentable wardrobe.
+It’s back to school time and in-person learning means it’s time to swap pajamas and sweats for a more presentable wardrobe.
 If you want your child to look fashion-forward without paying full price, it’s time to shop these resale shops that offer gently used garments for a fraction of retail.
 Scroll down to check out the top second hand spots in the DMV.

 Bellies & Babies

-Want to shop?
 Bellies & Babies prides itself in offering upscale maternity clothes and brand name children’s items.
-They carry Aden + Anais, Sophie the giraffe teether, Sticky Bellies, and Ergo carriers.
 If you’re prego and in need of a nice maternity dress, you can save yourself the cash and rent one.
 And if you prefer to shop solo, kids can play in the outside play area with push toys or stay inside with the tented area decorated with books and toys.

 Want to consign?
 Bellies & Babies accepts maternity clothes, children’s clothes (size newborn through age 8), popular baby gear, toys, and books.
 Your first time is by appointment only, but after that, you can conveniently “drop n run”.
 If you choose to be paid by check, you will receive 45% of what the item sold for (50% for high-end, non-clothing items).
 If you choose to be paid via store credit, you’ll receive 50% of the selling price.